 Attention Health Care Providers: Opioid Liability Litigation Is a Dangerous Emerging Risk.
 Here’s What You Need to Know

 Opioid addiction has caused thousands of deaths, damaged families, and ruined countless lives.
-State attorneys general have already pursued pharmaceutical companies for failing to warn of addiction risk.
+State attorney generals have already pursued pharmaceutical companies for failing to warn of addiction risk.
 Litigation has expanded to include actions against prescribers and pharmacy benefit managers (PBMs).

 Healthcare providers across the supply chain could be targeted for failing to control the epidemic.
 The potential for litigation is only the latest emerging risk in an already challenging medical professional liability (MPL) market.